-Sri Lanka declares emergency as protests erupt after president flees
+Sri Lanka declares emergency, Ranil Wickremesinghe named as acting president

-Thousands of protestors took to the streets of capital Colombo, demanding President Gotabaya Rajapaksa’s immediate resignation.
+Police personnel fired tear gas at protestors who were trying to storm the prime minister’s office.

 Sri Lanka on Wednesday declared a state of emergency after President Gotabaya Rajapaksa fled the country.

+Prime Minister Ranil Wickremesinghe has been named as the acting president, the parliament speaker said.

-The 73-year-old leader left for the Maldives hours before he was expected to resign amid widespread protests over his handling of a devastating economic crisis.
+Rajapaksa left for the Maldives hours before he was expected to resign amid widespread protests over his handling of a devastating economic crisis.

 Thousands of protestors took to the streets of capital Colombo, demanding Rajapaksa’s immediate resignation.